andrewcheryl/portfolio-Semantic-Search-Engine/README.md

  - 02-Develop-and-test-data-cleaning.ipynb
  - 03-Develop-extraction-process.ipynb

-Model development was done for a one small category first with 255 pages.

-Final model can be run for any category.
+A small test category was used for the model development process.
+The full 5800 from the two specified categories was only loaded once model was working correctly.

-Based on findings from exploration of wiki data structure the load process was split into 3 processes.
+Based on findings from the exploration of the wiki data structure the category load process was split into 4 parts ...

-For each requested category , lets call it the load category...

 1. Pull all subcategories using a recursive function call.
-Keep cental list of subcats and remove duplication from results of each recursive function pull.
+A list of all subcategories was kept and a check for any duplication performed before any further action.
-2. Load subcategories to mongo db  - this is to provide a record of what has been loaded
+2. Write a record of loaded subcategories to the mongo db.
-3. Identiy unique pages for set of subcategories identifed in step 1
+3. Identiy unique pages for unique set of subcategories identifed in step 1
-4. For unique pages pull extract and category information , clean extract and load to mongodb.
-Data cleaning process tested and final version chosen for model build.
+4. For each unique pages pull extract and category information , clean extract and load to mongodb.

+Establishing the data cleaning criteria was an interative process.
+The the intial step the cleaned extract was reviewed and the criteria tweake , then as a second step  the document term matrix created for the search engine was  reviewed and further tweaks added.

-Code for final model build wrapped in a Class.
+The code for final model was wrapped in a the following class.

 Class WikiAPI - functions: